rituraj841/Alexa-IOT/README.md

 # Alexa Controlled 8 Channel Relay using SINRIC with Node MCU
-1. Make Smart your Home appliance s with little bit of coding and some hardware requirements.
+1. Make Smart your Home appliances with little bit of coding and some hardware requirements.
 2. No need to be a hardcore programmer for the Arduino Codes required in this Project.